 Curious to know if your struggles are treatable or, in fact, need to be treated.
 Are they common?
-I've broken down things like anxiety, depression, and lack of self-esteemt to help you understand where you may be, and to help you decide what the next steps are.
+I've simplified things like anxiety, depression, and lack of self-esteem to help you understand where you may be, and to help you decide what the next steps are.

 Anxiety Disorder is a dreaded ordeal for some human beings.
 It sounds like the end of the world for some of us ... that maybe I don't really have all my stuff together if I indeed have anxiety.
 Nobody wants to be an anxious person.
 So it is not surprising that few people want to admit to the fact that they are struggling with anxiety.
 And it is even less surprising that people who know they are struggling with it, desperately don’t want others to know about it.
 This cycle of hiding our lives from others though, only leaves us more anxious and debilitated in our lives.